paulscherrerinstitute/sf_daq_buffer/README.md

 Zeromq version 4.1.4 (default on RH7) has a LINGER bug.
 Sometimes, the last message is not sent (the connection gets dropped before the message is in the buffer).
-Since we use PUSH/PULL only in sf-stream at the moment, this is not critical anymore.
-But in the future we might use the PUSH/PULL mechanism, so updating to the latest version of ZMQ should help us prevent future bug hunting sessions.
+We are currently not using LINGER to extend our processes lifetime, so this is not critical.
+But in the future this might change, so updating to the latest version of ZMQ should help us prevent future bug hunting sessions.

 Please install a later version: